writethedocs/www/docs/blog/moving-portland-prague-2020-online.rst

 If you would like to convert your ticket or contribute part of the value to Write the Docs, you can `fill our our form`_.
 Everyone who hasn't filled out this form will have their ticket fully refunded on **May 10th, 2020**.

+We'll be reading out to all of our sponsors to talk about moving their sponsorship to our online event.
+We are excited about offering a number of sponsorship benefits that are unique to our online spaces, and we'll be providing more details as we get them.

 .. _fill our our form: http://TODO

 Our new plan